woosal1337/blog/web-app/source/_posts/eval-evil.md

 15
 ```

-- is not python amazing?
+- Is not python amazing?

 ```python
 >>> a = 5